 Available Balance is the amount of capital available for deployment.
 By definition this is the Equity less any IM.
 Available Balance will also usually be the same as the Withdrawal Balance.

-Firepower is a metric that lets you understand how much of your portfolio you are using; it is the Available Balance/Equity.
-The higher the number, the less your portfolio is being utilized, the more you are able to do.
+Firepower is a metric that lets you understand how much of your account value is being used; it is the Available Balance/Equity.
+The higher the number, the less your utilization.

 What is Mark Price?